-Community Integrated Living Arrangement (CILA) Negligence Lawyer
+Illinois Community Integrated Living Arrangement (CILA) Negligence Lawyer

 What is a Community Integrated Living Arrangement?

-The residents live in an apartment, group home or family home under the supervision of care staff that provide personal support services and individualized treatment for their conditions.
-In order for a home to become a provider, it must receive a license from the state after being able to provide documentation proving that its staff has the qualifications and training needed to work with these cherished individuals.
+The residents live in an apartment, group home, or family home under the supervision of care staff that provides personal support services and individualized treatment for their conditions.
+Homes must receive a license from the state of Illinois Department of Human Services after providing documentation proving that its staff has the qualifications and training needed to work with these cherished individuals.

 Causes of CILA Injuries

-$1,500,000 Settlement; CILA Choking Accident; Chicago, Illinois
+$1,500,000 Settlement; CILA Choking Accident; Chicago, Illinois (Cook County)

 $275,000 Settlement; CILA Choking Accident; Will County, Illinois